 Supervised vs. Unsupervised Algorithms

 Discovering hidden patterns and structures from data often leads to actionable insights that enable various trends to be predicted and helps businesses gain a competitive advantage.
 Unsupervised learning algorithms are the best tools for this purpose.
 In general terms, these algorithms seek to find the underlying structure or pattern of a data set without knowing the answer in advance.
 Unlike supervised learning algorithms, unsupervised learning algorithms do not learn from an existing structure, so they are left to their own devices to discover the structure in the data.
+This can prove beneficial in B2B pricing to find a customer's willingness to pay to increase sales performance and revenue growth.

 Unsupervised learning problems can be grouped into two categories: Clustering problems and association learning.